arkworks-rs/algebra/README.md

     <a href="https://deps.rs/repo/github/arkworks-rs/algebra"><img src="https://deps.rs/repo/github/arkworks-rs/algebra/status.svg"></a>
 </p>

-The arkworks ecosystem consist of Rust libraries for designing and working with __zero knowledge succinct non-interactive arguments (SNARKs)__.
-This repository contains efficient implementations some of the key algebraic concepts underlying zkSNARKs: finite fields, elliptic curves, and polynomials.
+The arkworks ecosystem consist of Rust libraries for designing and working with __zero knowledge succinct non-interactive arguments (zkSNARKs)__.
+This repository contains efficient implementations some of the key algebraic components underlying zkSNARKs: finite fields, elliptic curves, and polynomials.

 This library is released under the MIT License and the Apache v2 License (see [License](#license)).